PsyTeachR/handyworkbook/docs/05-regression-b.md

 # Simple Linear Regression

-Simple Linear Regression is analytical method that looks to model the relationship between an outcome variable and **one** explanatory predictor variables.
+Simple Linear Regression is an analytical method that looks to model the relationship between an outcome variable and **one** explanatory predictor variables.
 For example, thinking about the data that we used for the Pearson Correlation analysis in this book, say instead of asking is HeadSize and IQ related, we could ask can you reliably predict IQ scores (our outcome or dependent variable) from HeadSize measurements (our predictor or independent variable), with the hypothesis of, "We predict that a linear model based on head size, as measured in cms, will significantly predict IQ scores as measured on a standard IQ test".
 We are going to look at this example to walk through some of the analysis but lets first remind ourselves of the data.

 <table>
  <thead>